HugeONotation/hugeonotation.github.io/index.md

 focusing on Java, but quickly moved to C++ since it was more suitable for using OpenGL.
 For a number of subsequent years, I focused on programming graphics.
-I further familiarized myself with OpenGL and to a lesser extent Vulkan, using them to write some (frankly overly-ambitious) rasterizers, alongside some CPU ray-tracers.
-But I generally jumped between exploring various facets of the
+I further familiarized myself with OpenGL and to a lesser extent Vulkan, using them to dabble with the writing of rasterizers, alongside some CPU ray-tracers.
-field: from rendering theory to writing shaders, from optimizing acceleration structures, to implementing procedural textures.
+But I generally jumped between exploring various facets of the field: from rendering theory to writing shaders, from optimizing acceleration structures, to implementing procedural textures.

 Around the same time, I also started familiarizing myself with the 3D computer graphics application known as Blender.
 Over time, I found myself gradually